taskswithcode/taskswithcode/README.md

 >_Hopefully, any business that leverages machine learning feels compelled, in good conscience, to **directly support** [researchers & practitioners](https://authorswithcode.com)  who  publish code, models/notebooks/apps with permissible licenses permitting commercial use.
 Currently, the only obligation a business has when using open source materials with a permissible license is to provide attribution for legal compliance._

- Github sponsorship is one way to directly support [them](https://authorswithcode.com).
+ GitHub sponsorship is one way to directly support [them](https://authorswithcode.com).
 However, the majority of them (~98%) have not enabled sponsorship yet.
 At this point, the only show of support we can offer is to star their repos.
-One goal of this [initiative](https://authorswithcode.com) is to encourage [researchers & practitioners](https://authorswithcode.com) to enable [Github sponsorship](https://github.com/sponsors#regions), allowing us to support them directly.
+One goal of this [initiative](https://authorswithcode.com) is to encourage [researchers & practitioners](https://authorswithcode.com) to enable [GitHub sponsorship](https://github.com/sponsors#regions), allowing us to support them directly.

 # Contributions to Open Research & Education